Pearl Harbor Area

 (1921 - unknown), Barbers Point (Kalaeloa)

-Located at Barbers Point Beach was Battery Barbers Point (1937 - 1942) two sets of Panama mounts separated by a lighthouse.
+Located at Barbers Point Beach was Battery Barbers Point (1937 - 1942) two sets of two 155mm guns on Panama mounts separated by a lighthouse.
 This site was an early training firing point for 155mm guns.
 Site now destroyed.
 Searchlights were emplaced here, and also an AA warning station (AAIS 9) (1940).
 Several concrete WWII machine-gun pillboxes are still located here along Nimitz Beach.

 ¤¤ Camp Malakole